adigyawali/DocStream/README.md

 The project is built to explore real-time synchronization patterns and efficient full-stack architecture:

-- **Backend (Go):** A high-performance server handles WebSocket connections for real-time events.
-It manages a "Hub" and "Room" pattern to broadcast operations (typing, cursor movements) to connected clients efficiently.
-It ensures concurrency safety using channels and mutexes rather than heavy locking on the database.
+- **Backend (Go):** A server handles WebSocket connections for real-time events.
+Managing a Hub pattern to broadcast operations (typing, cursor movements) to connected clients efficiently.
 - **Frontend (React + Vite):** The client maintains a local state of the document and synchronizes with the server via a custom hook.
-It handles optimistic UI updates to ensure typing feels instant, even when network latency varies.
+It handles optimistic UI updates to ensure tpying is instant, even when network latency varies.
-- **Data Storage (Postgres):** While the editing session is in-memory and ephemeral for speed, document snapshots and version history are reliably persisted to PostgreSQL.
+- **Data Storage (Postgres):**
 - **Containerization:** The entire stack (Backend, Frontend, Database) is containerized with Docker for consistent deployment and easy local setup.

 ## Key Features